.... Continued from this month's Chapter Magazine: Sign Up Here

 “Come on.”
 Cara said, tugging on Frenchy’s arm, and the four of us started across the room.

 “So my dad’s assistant got over forty celebrities confirmed for tonight’s party,” Cara said.
-“The DJ is so hot.
-He did MDNA’s last tour!”
+“Calvin H will be the DJ you guys better pull up tonight!”

 How much bragging could we take?
 This was a bit much even for us.